Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

-\begin{proposition} Suppose $||\cC||$ is an equivariant geometric realization of an equivariant cubical flow category $\cC$.
-Then the fixed point set $||\cC||^H$ is homeomorphic to a realization of the fixed point flow category $\cC^H$. \end{proposition} \begin{proof} We need to show essentially two facts: the equality of cells, and the equality of attaching maps.
+\begin{proposition} Suppose $||\cC||$ is an equivariant cubical realization of an equivariant cubical flow category $\cC$.
+Then the fixed point set $||\cC||^H$ is homeomorphic to the cubical realization of the fixed point flow category $\cC^H$.\mpar{(36) This is clarified by introducing a formal distinction between $||\cC||$ and $\cX(\cC)$ in Definition~\ref{def:cubical_realization}.} \end{proposition} \begin{proof} We need to show essentially two facts: the equality of cells, and the equality of attaching maps.
 First, if $x\in\Ob(\cC)^H$, we can construct a cell $X_H(x)$ using the construction of Subsection~\ref{sub:geometric} taking $\cC^H$ as the starting category.
 This corresponds to a cell used for constructing $||\cC^H||$.
 Alternatively we can take $\ep(x)^H$ to be the set of $H$-fixed points of the cell $\ep(x)$ constructed in Subsection~\ref{sub:equivariant_geometric}.
 We claim that $X_H(x)\cong\ep(x)^H$ once we have set $d_i=e_i\dim V^H$.

 To see this recall that by~\eqref{eq:EP_def} we have